nicolehao34/Functional-Analysis-of-NTKs-Sobolev-Spaces/README.md

 Work in Progress!
 I will add the code for numerical experiments soon :)

-- **May 27, 2025 Update: Created and uploaded numerics and theory folders**
+- **May 27, 2025 Update: Created and uploaded numerics and theory folders.**
+- **Jun 6, 2025 Update: First version of numerics, updated report, modifed repo structure.**

 ---